Pi2Go Mk2 Programming

 Visit this blog post for installation and coding tips

-Installing the Pi2Go Mk2 Python Software
+Installing the Pi2Go Mk2 Python2 Software

 Download the Python library module and example software for Pi2Go Mk2 with